This blog post is all about the best time to visit Laos.

 - Pakse (southern Laos, gateway to the 4,000 Islands)

-Alternatively, you can cross overland from neighbouring countries or take the famous slow boat from Thailand to Luang Prabang.
-An unforgettable experience that I 100% recommend.
+Alternatively, you can cross overland from neighbouring countries like I mentioned above or take the famous slow boat from Thailand to Luang Prabang.
+An unforgettable experience that I totally recommend.

 RELATED Best Time to Visit Laos blog post to read: How to Travel From Laos to Thailand by 2-Day Slow Boat